• Skip to primary navigation

 Jump to Recipe·Print Recipe

 Who doesn’t love a good healthy meat-free dish like this flavor-packed vegan zucchini tomato casserole?
-No cheese, no cream, no beef, no eggs in this casserole, but it is bursting into flavors.
+No cheese, no cream, no beef, no eggs in this casserole, but it is bursting with flavors.
 Even vegetable haters gobble it up and ask for more!

 Baked zucchini with tomatoes and herbs served on some yogurt in a blue ceramic dish and a fork inside.